-That’s what has just happened to me, and here I’ll share my story.
-I’ll tell you everything I know about the web pirates who are threatening my livelihood, and tell you what you need to know in order to avoid the same happening to you.
+That's what has happened to me.
+Read on and I'll tell you about the web pirates threatening my livelihood, and how to check Gmail to make sure it doesn’t happen to you.

-I arrived in Mumbai on November 21st, and on the journey from the airport to the Colaba district, was punched in the face by an Indian youth, but that’s another story.
+We arrived in Mumbai on November 21st, and on the journey from the airport to the Colaba district, was punched in the face through the open window of my taxi, but that's another story.

-My website had been pulling in over 2,000 unique daily visits.
-Not a massive amount by any stretch of the imagination, but for a one-man operation, 700,000+ annual visitors can generate a healthy amount of new design business.
+My site had been attracting more than 2,000 unique daily visits.
+So not a massive amount.
+But for a one-man business, 700,000+ annual visitors can generate a decent amount of new clients.

-So I ran a WHOIS check on davidairey.com, hoping to find an email address for the new owner.
-The search yielded this email address: DAVIDAIREY.COM@domainsbyproxy.com and here’s the email I sent:
+So I ran a WHOIS check on the domain, hoping to find an email address for the new owner.
+The search yielded this email address: DAVIDAIREY.COM@domainsbyproxy.com and here's the email I sent: